dumbmatter/fakeIndexedDB/README.md

 Functionally, it works exactly like IndexedDB except data is not persisted to disk.

-Import `fake-indexeddb/global` to have it create (or overwrite) all the default IndexedDB variables like `indexedDB`, `IDBKeyRange`, etc.

 ```js
 var indexedDB = require("fake-indexeddb");
 var IDBKeyRange = require("fake-indexeddb/lib/FDBKeyRange");